Healthy Homes Assessment Eastbourne

 Draught Stopping Eastbourne

-If you can feel external air flowing in or the air is clear from a gap or hole that is, it’s probably a gap or crack that needs sealing in some way.
-Cracks and gaps that are large should be fixed permanently.
-Gaps greater than 3mm that allow air in or out from the home need to be sealed.
-For example, if the open fireplace isn’t used it may cause draughts and should be sealed off.
-Landlords and property managers are responsible for making sure that these draughts are stopped whenever imaginable.
+If you can feel external air getting in, or see a clear draught from a crack or a gap or crack, then it’s probably a gap or an opening that needs sealing in some way.
+Cracks or gaps with large gaps must be stopped permanently.
+Cracks that are greater than 3mm and allow air to enter or exit within your home require seals.
+In the case of an open fireplace isn’t in use it may cause draughts and should be shut off.
+Property managers and landlords are responsible for ensuring that such draughts are squelched as far as possible.

-You don’t need to block gaps or holes that are part of the building.
-For example, tiny gaps around doors and windows could be required to allow for movement within the building when the household heats and cools, so that they can still be shut and opened, rather than sticking.
-We will test every window and door as part of an Healthy Homes assessment of your rental property.
+There is no need to cover up gaps or holes in the construction.
+For instance, small gaps around doors and windows could be necessary to allow for movement within the structure as the house warms and cools in order to let them be closed and opened instead of than securing.
+We will inspect the windows and doors during our Healthy Homes assessment of your rental property.

 draught stopping building inspections